davideas/FlexibleAdapter/README.md

 * Item interfaces and predefined ViewHolders complete the whole library giving more actions to the items and configuration options to developers.

 # Showcase of the demo App
-You can [download](https://github.com/davideas/FlexibleAdapter/releases)* the latest demo App from the latest release page OR run it with the emulator.<br>
+You can [download](https://github.com/davideas/FlexibleAdapter/releases) the latest demo App from the latest release page OR run it with the emulator.<br>
 This [Wiki page](https://github.com/davideas/FlexibleAdapter/wiki/5.x-%7C-Demo-App) will give you a short briefing of the demo App.

-\* = Publishing to Play Store is foreseen for final release.

 ![Overall](/screenshots/demo20_overall.png)
 ![Adapter Animations](/screenshots/demo20_adapter_animations.png)